makrai/notes/goddard94-sem-lex-univ.md

     * KNOW and BE IN A PLACE were tentatively added, and
     * FEEL discarded (though the latter has since made a comeback)
-* studies of diverse areas of the lexicon, e.g. speech act verbs, emotion terms, simple and complex artefacts, mass nouns, natural kinds, superordinate functional categories, and ideological and value terms, among others
+* studies of diverse areas of the lexicon, eg speech act verbs, emotion terms, simple and complex artefacts, mass nouns, natural kinds, superordinate functional categories, and ideological and value terms, among others
   (see references at end of this chapter)
 * languages
   * Wierzbicka herself did work on English, Polish, Russian and Japanese
-  * fieldwork and practical linguistic description of Australian Aboriginal languages ..., to Chinese (Chappell), and to Ewe (Ameka)
+  * fieldwork and practical linguistic description of Australian Aboriginal languages, to Chinese (Chappell), and to Ewe (Ameka)
-* earlier analyses for the domains of time, space, quantification and cognition needed improvement (cf. Goddard 1989; Wierzbicka 1989)
+* earlier analyses for the domains of time, space, quantification and cognition needed improvement (cf Goddard 1989; Wierzbicka 1989)
   * Semantic Primitives Workshop held in Adelaide in 1986,
 * syntax is set out below and will be discussed in some detail in chapter 2
-  * Though some account has been taken of other languages in this formulation, it has been derived in the main through 'deep' semantic investigations conducted in European languages
+  * Though some account has been taken of other languages in this formulation, it has been derived in the main through 'deep' semantic investigations in European languages
-  * Reliance on English-specific syntax in early NSM explications (e.g. in Wierzbicka 1980) was noted with disapproval by a number of critics, for instance McCawley (1983:655), who called for the primitive vocabulary items to be supplemented with "a list of semantically primitive syntactic constructions"
+  * Reliance on English-specific syntax in early NSM explications (eg in Wierzbicka 1980) was noted with disapproval by a number of critics, eg McCawley (1983:655), who called for the primitive vocabulary items to be supplemented with "a list of semantically primitive syntactic constructions"
-  * Considerable progress has since been made toward this goal, as explained in Wierzbicka (1991) and in chapter 2 of the present book
+  * Considerable progress has since been made toward this goal
+    * as explained in Wierzbicka (1991) and in chapter 2 of the present book

 ## 1.4 Goals and Methods of the Present Project p22